-Present the Permission item on the back of the HIS-2A(PT) only if some provider's names and/or addresses are reported on the front of the HIS-2A(PT).
+Present the HIS-2A(PT) Permission Form for the respondent's signature only if some provider's names and/or addresses are reported in the instrument.

-The Permission item can only be signed by the parent or legal guardian of the child.
+The Permission Form can only be signed by the parent or legal guardian of the child.

-Before presenting the Permission item to the parent/guardian complete items 1 through 3 on the bottom of the back of the HIS-2A(PT), i.e., 1.
+Before presenting the Permission Form to the parent/guardian complete items 1 through 3 at the bottom of the HIS-2A(PT), i.e., 1.
 Child's name, 2.
 Date of birth, and 3.
 Sex.
-In order to more easily complete this part of the form, the child's name and date of birth will appear on the PROVID screen of the instrument.
+In order to more easily complete this part of the form, the child's name and date of birth will appear on the PROVID and PERMIS screens of the instrument.
 Verify this information with the respondent.
 If any information is unknown or refused, enter DK or REF on the HIS-2A(PT) for that item.

-When presenting the Permission item to the parent/guardian, say something like:
+When presenting the Permission Form to the parent/guardian, say something like: